ironprathamx/cryptonite_taskphase_pratham/Linux_Luminarium/Processes_and_Jobs.md

 pwn.college{khIciZlTyOIOERu5brAgpCjDSPx.dJDN4QDLyUTN0czW}
 ```
 ## What I learnt
+To terminate or kill a process, we need the PID.
 # H.3 Interrupting Processes
 ## Question
 You've learned how to kill other processes with the kill command, but sometimes you just want to get rid of the process that's clogging up your terminal!
 Luckily, terminals have a hotkey for this: Ctrl-C (e.g., holding down the Ctrl key and pressing C) sends an "interrupt" to whatever application is waiting on input from the terminal and, typically, this causes the application to cleanly exit.